On the Signature of a Path in an Operator Algebra: Algebraic structure on levelled forests

 Levelled trees are not sufficient for our purposes.
 We will extend now the notion of levelled trees to \emph{forests}.
-A \emph{planar forest} is a word (a non-commutative monomial) on planar trees.
+A \emph{planar forest} is a word (a noncommutative monomial) on planar trees.

-In the following, we denote by $\ind{{\sf nt}(\varphi)}$ the number of trees in the forest $\varphi$, $|\varphi|$ the total number of leaves in the forest and we set $\|\varphi\|$ equal to the number of internal vertices of the forests.
+In the following, we denote by ${\sf nt}(\varphi)$ the number of trees in the forest $\varphi$, $|\varphi|$ the total number of leaves in the forest and we set $\|\varphi\|$ equal to the number of internal vertices of the forests.
 If all trees of $\varphi$ are binary trees, then $\|\varphi\|=|\varphi|-{\sf nt}(\varphi)$.
 The poset $(\mathbb{V}(\varphi),\leq_{\varphi})$ of ordered vertices of $f$ is the union of the posets of vertices of the trees in $f$.